Skip to main content

 Common Sunset / 30th Street flooring installation project shapes

 Five recurring flooring shapes account for nearly every Sunset quote.
+Sub-area, era, and what's underneath existing flooring drive which shape applies.

 $15,500–$32,0003–4 weeks

-3. The Carpet-to-Engineered-Hardwood (Post-War Sunset)
+3. The Carpet-to-Engineered-Red-Oak (Post-War Replacement)

 Target homes: Post-war Sunset homes without preserved original hardwood underneath carpet.
+Permit: none required.

 $22,000–$42,0004–6 weeks

-4. The Tile Refresh (Bath and Kitchen)
+4. The Period-Appropriate Tile Install (Bath and Kitchen)

 $15,500–$38,0002–4 weeks